tamu-edu/it-cloud-docs/src/cloud/aws/networking.md

 The TAMU VPCs are available in the `us-east-1` and `us-east-2` regions with large public, private, and campus-accessible subnets in multiple availability zones.

 - **Public Subnets**: These subnets are used for resources that need to be accessible from the internet.
+Don't get confused that the IP addresses encompassed are not themselves direcly publicly routable.
+It's about the route table and gateway setup.
 - **Private Subnets**: These subnets are used for resources that should not be accessible from the internet.
 - **Campus Subnets**: These subnets are used for resources that need to access resources on the internal TAMU campus network.